cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `action`: *protobuf class instance* - An instance of the action space class specified in the corresponding section `actor_classes:action:space` of the `cogment.yaml` file.
-If `None`, then no action space is sent (empty content) and the environment will received a default initialized action space of the appropriate type.
+If `None`, then no action space is sent (empty content) and the environment will receive a default initialized action space of the appropriate type.

 Return: None